Tuition and Fees

 Deferred Payment Plan

 The University provides deferred payment plans through a third-party processor.
-Students may arrange for a budgeted payment plan in order to avoid a large cash outlay at the beginning of each semester.
+Students may arrange for a budgeted payment plan to avoid a large cash outlay at the beginning of each semester.
 Students enroll in the deferred payment plans by paying a non-refundable fee and agreeing to pay a portion of their tuition and fees in equal payments that are due monthly.
-Information concerning the deferred payment plan is available at sf.afford.com.
-Please contact the Business Office for additional details concerning enrollment in the Payment Plan option.
+Information concerning the deferred payment plans is available on the Student Account Center available through My Cougar Connection.
+Please contact the Student One Stop for additional details concerning enrollment in the Payment Plan option.

 Student Account Record

-Students can access their Student Account Record by going to the Student Account Center at sf.afford.com.
 Students are expected to use the Student Account Center whenever they need to review their Student Account Record, check their balance due, verify transaction activity and/or print their Student Account Record History.
-The student’s 1098T is available on My Cougar Connection.
-Students can obtain login assistance at the Help Desk in the Lee and Jim Vann Library in Pope John Paul II Center or by calling 260.399.8195.
+A student’s 1098-T is available on My Cougar Connection.
+Students can obtain login assistance at the UTS Help Desk located in Pope John Paul II Center, calling 260.399.8195, or emailing firstname.lastname@example.org.

 Checks returned unpaid because of insufficient funds or for any other reason are considered a serious matter by the university.
 There is a $30 service charge if a check is returned to the University for any reason.
 The student whose account was credited will be notified that the check has been returned.
-Returned checks must be redeemed at the Business Office with cash, cashier’s check or money order by the due date on the notice sent to the student.
+Returned checks must be redeemed at the Student One Stop with cash, cashier’s check, or money order by the due date on the notice sent to the student.
 Personal checks are not acceptable for the redemption of a returned check.
 The ability to pay with a personal check will be suspended with the second returned check.

 Senior Citizen Discount